e18e/e18e/docs/guide/speedup.md

 ### Avoid generators for hot code paths

-At the moment, most JavaScript engines do not optimize [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) function calls which leads to a large performance hit if used extensively.
+At the moment, most JavaScript engines do not optimize [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) function calls, which leads to a large performance hit if used extensively.

 Prefer using non-async [iterators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Iterator) or plain arrays.